almkolbe/TheALMVnet/README.md

 SSH into the control node and follow the steps below:
 - Copy the _roles____ file to _/etc/ansible/files____.
-- Update the _config____ file to include webservers IPS and ELKserver IPS
+- Update the _hosts____ file to include webservers IPS and ELKserver IPS
-- Run the playbook, and navigate to _HTTP://<ElkVMIP>:5601__ to check that the installation worked as expected.
+- Run the playbook, and navigate to _HTTP://<ElkVMIP>:5601.setup.php__ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- Copy the host file to /etc/ansible
+- Copy the elk.playbook.yml file to /etc/ansible
 - Update the hosts file too include webservers IP and ELK VM IP
 - Update each config file with ELKserver IP.
     -Kibanna - uncomment and replace localhost with local IP for ELK server